 Wanda: Yes there are government programs and no you do not always have to own 51%.
 That’s why there are loans for first-timers.

 What fulfillment do you get from being a part of an industry that feeds America?

 Wanda: Sometimes it is very discouraging.
 So many people do not see us as the ones who feed America.
 They have no idea how it happens to be in the Walmart warehouse.
 That is the reason I share so much on Social Media what we do every day.

 What Associations are you active in?

 Wanda: Montana CattleWomen, Baker CowBelles, Agra Women, Farm Bureau, Local 4H, Parish Council, American National CattleWomen

 What trends have you seen of beef becoming healthier over the last 10-15 years?

 What do you attribute the bad press to about beef?
 Wanda: Healthier beef, the 32 lean cuts of beef have helped, 10 Essential Vitamins in Only 3 Ounces is a great advertisement.
 We as producers have learned that we need to promote our own product as well.
-We can’t let bad press and uneducated people control the message. **My note if you would like to read about an article on the health of beef click on the link.**
+We can’t let the bad press and uneducated people control the message. **My note if you would like to read an article on the health of beef click on the link.**